Jurassic World Revealed lets you dodge dinosaurs with Amazon Alexa

-If a giant stegosaurus started ambling toward you, would you run, freeze, or try to scare it away?
+A giant stegosaurus starts ambling toward you.
+Do you run, freeze or try to scare it away?

 With Jurassic World Revealed, an interactive audio story from Earplay and Universal you can enable for Amazon's Alexa, you can make those types of decisions from safety of your living room, which is presumably both free of dinosaurs and a threatening volcano.